 The importance of the Shepway Court to the Lord Wardens decreased along with the importance of the Portsmen.
 These days, the only real purpose of the Court of Shepway is the installation of the Lord Warden.
 Once installed, the Lord Warden can exercise the right of presiding over it.
 In August 1923, during the Wardenship of William Lygon, 7th Earl Beauchamp (1872-1938), a Cross was erected on the site where it is believed the original Court of Shepway was held.

 Lord Warden’s role was extended in 1606 to that of presiding over the Dover Harbour Commission, later Dover Harbour Board.
 This lasted until 1905 when George, the Prince of Wales was appointed – later George V (1910-1936).
 A special Act of Parliament relieved him and subsequent Lord Wardens of serving on Dover Harbour Board.
 In 1708, Walmer Castle was made the official residence of the Lord Warden and this remains so today.
 The substantial salary that the Lord Wardens once received ceased in 1828 but the inauguration ceremony was given a new lease of life with the appointment of Lord Palmerston as Lord Warden in 1860.
 At the same time, Dover became the Head Port.
-In 1978 Queen Elizabeth the Queen Mother, became the first female Lord Warden and not only proved to be a great favourite with the Cinque Ports she resurrected its historic significance.
+In 1978 Queen Elizabeth the Queen Mother, became the first female Lord Warden and not only proved to be a great favourite with the folk who live in Cinque Ports, she resurrected its historic significance.
 The Present Lord Warden is Admiral of the Fleet Michael Cecil Boyce, Baron Boyce, who was appointed on 10 December 2004 and installed on 12 April 2005.

 - Presented: 29 February 2016